microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

 # USB CDC to USART Bridge Using AVR® DU Microcontroller
 This example shows how to use USB communication with the AVR DU microcontroller as a bridge to other serial peripherals.
-The attached application uses the Universal Synchronous Asynchronous Receiver-Transmitter (USART) peripheral to exemplify this.
+The attached application uses the Universal Synchronous Asynchronous Receiver Transmitter (USART) peripheral to exemplify this.
 In addition to an application that will work with standard serial and terminal applications, a Python® script is included showing how to easily interface with the AVR DU using the Communications Device Class (CDC).

 <p><img src="images/bridge_diagram.svg" width="700"/></p>